Blackjack Hand 14, 15 or 16

 The Option to Surrender

-Many professional gamblers won’t play in a casino which doesn’t provide the option to surrender when playing blackjack.
+Many professional gamblers won’t play in a casino that doesn’t provide the option to surrender when playing blackjack.
 However, if players find themselves in such a situation and there is no surrender option, all they can do is act according to the above-mentioned strategy and hope for the best.

 When this option is available, most casinos tend to offer late surrender.
 This allows players to give up on poor hands like hard 15 and hard 16 in exchange for half of their original wager.
-With late surrender, you can forfeit a bad hand after the dealer has checked for blackjack when starting with an ace or a ten-value card.
+With late surrender, you can forfeit a bad hand after the dealer has checked for blackjack when starting with an ace or ten-value card.

 Late surrender is beneficial to players because it takes away around 0.07% from the house advantage.
-Most novice players are averse to surrendering as the name of the move itself evokes negative connotations.
+Most novice players are averse to surrendering, as the name of the move itself evokes negative connotations.
 However, surrendering is a smart move when you are dealt negative-expectation hands like 15 or 16 versus strong dealer upcards like 10s and aces.

 As a general rule of thumb, surrendering is recommended whenever you receive a hand whose expectation of winning is less than 50%.
 The main advantage of surrendering is that it saves you money when you find yourself at a disadvantage.
 Late surrender is a defensive play which also allows advantage players to temper the effect variance has on their blackjack bankrolls.